AguaClara/String-Digester/Report_Draft2.md

 Sperling, Marcos von (2007). *Activated Sludge and Aerobic Biofilm Reactors.* (pp. 271-283) London: IWA Publishing.

 Spuhler, Dorothee; Eawag (Swiss Federal Institute of Aquatic Science and Technology). *Trickling Filter.*

-# Manual
-The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
-Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
-Below are some recommended sections, but the manual will likely take a slightly different form for each team.

-## Fabrication Details
-Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
-Include the purpose of each step and the fabrication methods used.
-Reference appropriate safety precautions.

-## Special Components
-If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

-## Experimental Methods
-### Set-up
-Step 1.
-* Put tasks in a sequential order.
-* It is okay to have sub-lists.
-  - Like this.

-### Experiment
-Step 1.

-### Cleaning Procedure
-Step 1.

-## Experimental Checklist
-Another potential section could include a list of things that you need to check before running an experiment.